CircuitVerse/Blog/content/posts/Harsh_Rao_2025_final_report.md

 ---

 > **[_Desktop Application & Vue Frontend Updates:_](https://summerofcode.withgoogle.com/programs/2025/projects/RLcXZOiF)
-> The project works on the Vue Simulator and aims at pushing the vue-simulator to production.
+> The project works on the Vue Simulator and aims at completing the vue-simulator.
 We have achieved several milestones like Authentication model, a beautiful Release Pipeline for Tauri simulator, version sync for v0 and v1, a brand new Testbench UI and many more.
 Let's dive into them right away !!**

 ## Major statures that have been added and merged include:
 - Authentication model for Web and Tauri Simulator